 Beavers were the original attraction for Euro-American fur trappers to venture into the Tetons.
 Today, beavers continue building dams in the creeks and lakes in the Teton region.
-They feed on the bark of aspen, pine, fir and cottonwood trees and can often be spotted in lakes. • Weight 70 pounds (average) • Length 3-4 feet • Active year-round.
+They feed on the bark of aspen, pine, fir and cottonwood trees and can often be spotted in lakes. • Weight 70 lbs (average) • Length 3-4 ft • Active yearround.
+Photo: iStock.